 Recipients of the Sylvia Earl Innovation Award

-Three Sylvia Earl Innovation Award winners are chosen each year.
+Up to four Sylvia Earl Innovation Award winners are chosen each year.
 Projects must meet four key criteria: technology driven, innovative, clear and measurable, replicable and scalable.

 Sylvia Earl Innovation Award Recipients